nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 (Since we already asked you to do a pull at the beginning of class, you probably won't have anything new now.)

-4. When you are done working for the day, do another check for changes to the master, and then push your changes (we will do the actual commands for this later).
+d.
+When you are done working for the day, do another check for changes to the master, and then push your changes (we will do the actual commands for this later).

 #### 8. Now suppose you want to track changes to the text file you just made, and make sure that this version appears on the computer of everyone who wants to have access to everything in the repository.
 Github needs to track the file, and to do that, it needs to know the existence of it.